MiriamEsteve/EATpy/README.md

 ```

 <h2>Generate simulated data </h2>
-EATpy repository includes a simulated data generator module.
+<p>EATpy repository includes a simulated data generator module.
 It is used as an example of the use of the repository.
-For do that, the seed of the generator and the size of the dataset are stablished.
+For do that, the seed of the generator and the size of the dataset are stablished.</p>

 ```python
 dataset = eat.Data(1, 50).data
 ```
 <h2>Create the EAT model</h2>
-The creation of the EAT model consist on specify the inputs and outputs columns name, the ending rule and the number of folder for Cross-Validation process.
-Once this is done, the model is created and fitted to build it.
+<p>The creation of the EAT model consist on specify the inputs and outputs columns name, the ending rule and the number of folder for Cross-Validation process.
+Once this is done, the model is created and fitted to build it.</p>

-First, the name of the columns of the inputs and outputs in the dataset are indicated.
+<b>Step 1. </b> The name of the columns of the inputs and outputs in the dataset are indicated.
 If these ones don't exist in the dataset, the EAT model returns an error.
 ```python
 x = ["x1", "x2"]
 y = ["y1", "y2"]
 ```

-Second, the ending rule and the number of fold in Cross-Validation process are specified.
+<b>Step 2.</b> The ending rule and the number of fold in Cross-Validation process are specified.
 ```python
 numStop = 5
 fold = 5
 ```
-Third, the creation and fit of the EAT model are done.
+<b>Step 3.</b> The creation and fit of the EAT model are done.
 ```python
 model = eat.EAT(dataset, x, y, numStop, fold) model.fit()
 ```

 <h2>Draw tree EAT</h2>
-The drawing of the EAT tree is done using the external graphviz library.
+<p>The drawing of the EAT tree is done using the external graphviz library.
 For this purpose, the first instruction generates the dot_data that graphviz needs to draw the EAT tree.
-In addition, it saves it as an image in the working directory.
+In addition, it saves it as an image in the working directory.</p>

 ```python
 dot_data = model.export_graphviz('EAT')